16 Interesting Facts about the Terracotta Army in China

 3.Ā The Terracotta Warriors Museum is mainly composed of three pits.

-After 50 years of archaeological excavation, the total area of Terracotta Warriors pits 1, 2 and 3Ā exceeds 20,000 square meters, which is a cool fact about the Terracotta Army in China.
+After 50 years of archaeological excavation, the total area of Terracotta Warriors pits 1, 2 and 3Ā exceedsĀ 20,000 square meters, which is a cool fact about the Terracotta Army in China.

-4.Ā Why are there mounds in the middle of the Terracotta Warriors?
+4.Ā There are Mounds in the Middle of the Terracotta Warriors

-During the Terracotta Warriors tour, many tourists find that every few rows of Terracotta Warriors are separated by mounds.
+During theĀ Terracotta Warriors tour, many tourists find that every few rows of Terracotta Warriors are separated by mounds.
 Why is it?

 In fact, this is mainly related to the building of the Terracotta Warriors.
 The middle mound isĀ the rammed earth wall when the burial pit wasĀ built, which is equivalent to the load-bearing wall of the house now, and is harder than bricks.